 "The five freedoms include freedom from hunger and thirst; freedom from physical and thermal discomfort; freedom from pain, injury, and disease; freedom from fear and distress; and the freedom to express normal behavior."

 Euthanasia is a very individual choice.
 The process of making the decision about when it's the "right" time to say goodbye to a pet is agonizing.
 Trying to sort out what's best for them - rather than what's best for us, the family that will miss them so much - is a difficult and emotional process.
 Seek out support if you can; having someone around, even if just to listen, can be very helpful.

 I'm often asked about my personal opinion on euthanasia.
 I've found it helpful to read other people's viewpoints, so perhaps my opinion may provide some food for thought.
 I'd rather let my pet go peacefully and with dignity... and if at all possible, I would rather let them go a little early than even an hour too late.
-I don't want them to die feeling scared, stressed, or feeling extreme pain.
+I don't want them to die feeling scared, stressed, or feeling extreme pain, or during an emergency or a crisis.
 Ideally, given the choice, I want their passing to be "just a normal day" -- with some extra treats, loving, playtime, or adventure -- where they feel safe, happy, and loved.

 Thank you for your helpful words.
 I have made the decision to help my Dog over the bridge on Thursday but was doubting my decision.
 He has chronic bronchitis and been on steroids for 2 yrs resulting in Cushing disease and muscle wastage.
 Your helpful words have comforted me that I have made the right decision for my gorgeous boy